taimurey/soda-unchained/readme.md

 This guide will walk you through the process of setting up your environment to run Anchor programs on Solana, as well as building and deploying your program.

-## Prerequisites

-- A Unix-like operating system (Linux, macOS, WSL for Windows)
-- `curl` installed on your system

-## Important Note on Network and Features

-As of the current date, compressed tokens and the Light Protocol are not available on the Solana mainnet.
-Therefore, we will be using the devnet for development and testing.
-Additionally, we recommend using Helius RPC for improved performance and reliability.

 ## Installation Steps

 ### 1. Install Solana